 The Pentagon reiterated on Tuesday the scope of its naval interdiction policy with a message that reinforces its zero-tolerance stance: "International waters are not a refuge for sanctioned actors."

-The expansion of these operations beyond the Caribbean to the Indian Ocean marks a significant geographical shift in the enforcement of U.S. sanctions and opens up a debate about the extraterritorial scope of these measures.
+The extension of these operations beyond the Caribbean, reaching the Indian Ocean, marks a significant geographical leap in the enforcement of U.S. sanctions and opens a debate about the extraterritorial scope of these measures.

-While Washington argues that these are legal actions to enforce existing sanctions, international critics question the legal basis for interceptions in international waters and warn about the rising tensions in strategic maritime routes.
+While Washington maintains that these are legal actions to enforce existing sanctions, international critics question the legal basis of interceptions in international waters and warn about the rising tensions in strategic maritime routes.

-The case of Bertha adds to a series of approaches that highlight a more aggressive phase in the United States' energy pressure policy against Caracas and, indirectly, against Havana, in a context where oil remains a key player in the geopolitical dispute.
+The case of Bertha thus adds to a series of approaches that illustrate a more aggressive phase in the United States' energy pressure policy against Caracas and, indirectly, against Havana, in a context where crude oil remains a key element in the geopolitical dispute.

 Filed under: